 What is AMD FreeSync Technology?

 FreeSync technology is the brainchild of AMD developed in 2014 and was launched later than NVIDIA G-Sync.
 It is royalty-free, no performance penalty and free to use.
 Instead of fixing to a certain frame rate FreeSync dynamically adapts the display to variable frame rates that result from irregular GPU load rendering complex gaming material and lower FPS.
-This removes the stuttering delays resulting from the video interface trying to finish the current frame and screen tearing when a new frame is started from a middle of a transmission.
-The great thing is it can be enabled automatically by plug and play, which makes it transparent to the operating system and end user.
+This removes the stuttering delays resulting from the video interface trying to finish the current frame and screen tearing when a new frame is started from the middle of a transmission.
+The great thing is it can be enabled automatically by plug and play, which makes it transparent to the operating system and end-user.

 The transitions between the different FPS are seamless and undetectable.
 The technology is in its second iteration.
 FreeSync uses link interface standards, unlike the NVIDIA G-Sync method which uses the adoption of discrete chips.
-It also integrates the DisplayPort Adaptive-Sync industry standard allowing real-time adjustments of refresh rates through Display Port interface.
+It also integrates the DisplayPort Adaptive-Sync industry standard allowing real-time adjustments of refresh rates through the Display Port interface.
 The technology doesn’t require adding more chips to the monitor but is necessary to be matched with DisplayPort or HDMI compatible monitors and Radeon graphics cards.

 In addition to providing the above-mentioned features, the latest generation of FreeSync offers enhanced picture quality.
 Lower Framerate Compensation (LFC) allows smoother gameplay even when the application framerate falls below the minimum refresh rate supported by AMD FreeSync technology enabled display.
 The adaptive algorithm automatically adjusts GPU output and refresh rate to gracefully prevent juddering from sudden drops in framerate.
-FreeSync also provides doubled sRGB color gamut and HDR (High Dynamic Range) allowing more detailed and smoother picture.
+FreeSync also provides doubled sRGB color gamut and HDR (High Dynamic Range) allowing more detailed and smoother pictures.